julianjear/personal-site/src/data/about.md

 - At 20, I became a co-founder of [Vize](https://incentivizinggood.com/), a startup with a mission to give low-skilled workers in developing countries a voice by allowing them to anonymously share their work experiences with their community.
 - At 22, I went on a silent retreat, where I experimented what would happen to The Mind when it became deprived of human interaction and technology for 5 days.
 You can listen to the reflection of my experience [here](https://infinitemindspodcast.com/2020/04/30/2-silent-retreat-reflection-the-infinite-journey-of-discovering-your-true-self/) .
 - At 23, I completed internships with LinkedIn and Facebook as a Software Engineer and decided to accept Facebook's offer.
 I also graduated from Texas A&M University with a degree in computer science and survived COVID!
 - At 24, I fulfilled my dream of living in Silicon Valley when I moved to Palo Alto, California to start my full-time job at Meta (Facebook).
-I also started Mindflow in January 2022 and decided to leave my previous startup, Vize, to focus on Mindflow.
+I also started Wisdolia in January 2022 and decided to leave my previous startup, Vize, to focus on Wisdolia.
-- At 25, I decided to leave Meta after 9.5 months to go all in on Mindflow.
-I loved my job at Meta but in the end, Mindflow became an obsession and I felt that I was ready to be a full time founder.
+- At 25, I decided to leave Meta after 9.5 months to go all in on Wisdolia.
+I loved my job at Meta but in the end, Wisdolia became an obsession and I felt that I was ready to be a full time founder.
   <br />
   <br />